 Margaret (Meghan) L. O'Sullivan is a member of the Raytheon Technologies Board of Directors.
 She brings expertise in international affairs, government affairs and risk management.

-Dr. O’Sullivan is the recipient of the Medal for Distinguished Public Service from the U.S. Department of Defense, the highest award given to civilians, and a three-time recipient of the U.S. Department of State’s Superior Honor Award.
+She is a recipient of the Medal for Distinguished Public Service from the U.S. Department of Defense – the highest award given to civilians – and a three-time recipient of the U.S. Department of State's Superior Honor Award.

 Dr. O'Sullivan holds a doctorate in politics from Oxford University, a master's degree in economics from Oxford University and a bachelor's degree from Georgetown University.